milan-sony/hacktoberfest2023/README.md

 This repository is not officially affiliated with Hacktoberfest.
 It's created for educational purposes and to encourage contributions during Hacktoberfest, for the students of **Kristu Jyoti College** exclusively.
 Therefore, sorry to say, that no external Pull Requests will be accepted.

-Happy Hacking and Happy Learning Markdown! 😄
+Happy Hacking & Happy Learning! 😄